tomjones-4/BetterThanAirbnb/memory-bank/progress.md

 - Google OAuth authentication via the navigation bar.
 - Add Listing feature (accessible via modal after login).
 - Add Listing form state management and validation refactored using React Hook Form and Zod.
+- Add Listing form updated to include all fields from the database schema.
+- Listing route updated to display a summary of the listing data in a Card component.
+- Improved styling and scrollability of the Add Listing form.

 ## What's Left to Build